ably-labs/ably-nextjs-fundamentals-kit/README.md

 ## Description

-This [Ably](https://ably.com?utm_source=github&utm_medium=github-repo&utm_campaign=GLB-2211-ably-nextjs-fundamentals-kit&utm_content=ably-nextjs-fundamentals-kit&src=GLB-2211-ably-nextjs-fundamentals-kit-github-repo) and [Next.js](https://nextjs.org) starter kit demonstrates using some of the Ably's core functionality with Next.js.
+This [Ably](https://ably.com?utm_source=github&utm_medium=github-repo&utm_campaign=GLB-2211-ably-nextjs-fundamentals-kit&utm_content=ably-nextjs-fundamentals-kit&src=GLB-2211-ably-nextjs-fundamentals-kit-github-repo) and [Next.js](https://nextjs.org) fundamentals starter kit demonstrates using some of the Ably's core functionality with Next.js.
 You can build features and use cases upon these fundamentals such as notifications, activity streams, chat, realtime visualisations and dashboards, and collaborative multiplayer experiences.

 The Ably fundamentals demonstrated within this repo are: